samuelhepner/CS-Build-Week-1-Flask/README.md

   * Players in previous room receive a message: `<name> has walked north.`
   * Players in next room receive a message: `<name> has entered from the south.`

-### Say
-* Request:  (Replace token string with logged in user's auth token)
-  * `curl -X POST -H 'Authorization: Token 6b7b9d0f33bd76e75b0a52433f268d3037e42e66' -H "Content-Type: application/json" -d '{"message":"Hello, world!"}' localhost:8000/api/adv/say/`
-* Pusher broadcast:
-  * Players in current room receive a message: `<name> says "Hello, world!"`

-## Pusher

-WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
-You may use the Pusher service to handle the WebSocket connections as a stretch goal for your project.
-You can read more about them [here](https://pusher.com/websockets).

-### Set up a Pusher account
-* Sign up for a free account on pusher.com
-* Create a new app
-* Take note of your credentials
-  * app_id, key, secret, cluster
-* Look through the provided sample code and documentation

 ## FAQs and Troubleshooting

 ### 1. Can you show me an example of a map visualization?